ceakay/BTModLauncherCacheTool/README.md

 If tool reports errors, screenshot and file a ticket on RT discord - https://discord.gg/roguetech.

-# Additional Parameters
+# Additional Parameters (RECOMMENDED)
 Using parameters will work faster, as it skips searching if valid paths are specified.
-These parameters are OPTIONAL, tool default is to scan your computer for the relevant files.
+Tool default is to scan your computer for the relevant files.
+These parameters are OPTIONAL, BUT HIGHLY RECOMMENDED TO MAKE IT WORK FASTER.
 - -GITPath: Specify path to git.exe (Containing DIR or exact file)
 - -SettingsPath: Specify path to RtlLauncherSettings.xml (Containing DIR or exact file) This is for QA/Testing team, users should not ever need this.